djhaskin987/onecli/doc/rfc.rst

 The Specification of Options
 ----------------------------

-Each option found in the option data structure is logically a key-value pair.
-The key is a string of unicode characters, and is the same as the name of the option.
+Each option found in the option data structure is logically a key-value pair, with the key corresponding the the *option name* and the value corresponding to the *option value*.
+The option name is a string of unicode characters.
 The name of the option MUST be lower cased and MUST conform to this regular expression::

     [a-z][a-z0-9-_]+

-Note that the option SHOULD be lower-cased.
+Note that the option name SHOULD be lower-cased.

-The value of the option within an option data structure is of any type, though it SHOULD be the same concrete type every time it appears; the option value type for any given option key SHOULD NOT be polymorphic.
+The option value within an option data structure is of any type, though the option value for any particular option name SHOULD always have the same
+concrete type.
+The option value type for any given option key SHOULD NOT be polymorphic.

-Each option is found by consulting specific "option sources".
+Each option is found by consulting specific *option sources*.
 Each option source is consulted in turn.
-The actual value of the option that is in the data structure which is ultimately given to the procedure is taken from the last option source to contain that option (last wins).
+The actual value assigned to each option in the option data structure which is ultimately given to the procedure is taken from the last option source to contain that option ("last wins").

 The option sources are listed below in the order that they are consulted:

-  1. Configuration files
+  1. Configuration Files
   2. Environment Variables
   3. The Command Line

 The last option source in the above list is also where the commands that the program uses to determine what procedure to call are found.
-It may then be thought of as the sole "command source".
+It may then be thought of as the sole *command source*.

 A Note on Program Names
 -----------------------

 The file name of the program MUST be named the same as the name of the program itself.
-This "program name" will become important throughout this standard and should be chosen carefully.
+This *program name* will become important throughout this standard and should be chosen carefully.

 The Configuration Files